Creating an omnichannel customer experience

 The customer receives articles, reviews, and ads through print media.
 Articles and reviews deliver proof/fact checks to the customer.
 As such, they add to trust or distrust.

-The customer receives most of their information from online sources, be they digital outlets of print media, original online media, or blogs and forums.
+Customers receive most of their information from online sources, be they digital outlets of print media, original online media, social media, or blogs and forums.
 What they get through the digital channels are posts, articles, reviews, and ads.
 Depending on your digital strategy, you can create very strong channels that you own.
 This takes time and effort.
 But if you want to transport undiluted messages, this is the best approach.
+And if you succeed in achieving a solid presence in other channels, you will create credible and convincing online visibility for your brand and products.

 To buyers, nothing has more value than the opinion of a trusted person that is knowledgeable on the product they are looking for.
 Considering that your every customer will be such a person to someone else, you really want to charm them.